List of hop varieties: Polaris

 Aroma hop variety with high bittering potential and fruity/spicy, fresh aroma reminiscent of mint and menthol.
 High alpha acid content of 18–23%, beta acids 5–6.5%, cohumulone 22–29%, humulene 20–35%, polyphenols 2.6–2.7%.
 Very high total oil content of up to 5 ml per 100 g of hops.
-High content of the esters isobutyl isobutyrate, 2-methylbutyl-isobutyrate, methyl heptanoate, methyl octanoate, methyl 4-decenoate, 4,8-methyldecadienoate, and geranyl acetate, as well as monoterpene-(E)-beta-ocimene.
+High content of the esters isobutyl isobutyrate, 2-methylbutyl isobutyrate, methyl heptanoate, methyl octanoate, methyl 4-decenoate, methyl 4,8-decadienoate, and geranyl acetate, as well as the monoterpene (E)-beta-ocimene.
 Polaris was bred at the Hop Research Center Hüll in Germany already in 1999 but was released in 2012, when it was registered to the European Community Plant Variety Office as one of four Hüll “Special Flavor Hops”.
 It is derived from Hüll breeding lines, a Japanese breeding line, and the American Nugget hop variety, and was bred with the stated aim to increase alpha acid content.

 Saphir

-A new breed of hop that is starting to replace the Hallertauer Mittelfrüh variety, which has become more and more susceptible to disease and pests.
-Shares many of the Hallertauer Mittelfrüh characteristics and is very well suited as an aroma hop.
+Saphir is a new breed of hop that has partially replaced the Hallertauer Mittelfrüh variety, due to the latters susceptibility to disease and pests.
+It shares many of the Hallertauer Mittelfrüh characteristics and is well suited as an aroma hop.